 #1 Others Have Done It

-The subconscious mind cannot tell the difference between reality, or imagination.
+The subconscious mind cannot tell the difference between reality, or imagination.– Billy Mills

-I did not have a great deal of talent or ability but I did trust in my training.
-You have to rely on yourself, your family, faith and belief in what you are doing.
+I did not have a great deal of talent or ability.
+That being said, I did trust in my training.
+So, you have to rely on yourself, your family, faith and belief in what you are doing.

-A marathon time under the 2.20 barrier will require an immense amount of work.
-You had better be highly motivated or don't expect to ever come close to this time.
+A marathon time under 2 hours and 20 minutes will require an immense amount of work.
+So, you must be highly motivated or don't expect to ever come close to this time.

 I was only one of 63 men who broke the time in the entire nation in 2007.
 There are over 350 million people that live in the United States.
-The sub220 marathon barrier is routinely broken by motivated runners.
+The sub 2 20 marathon barrier is routinely broken by motivated runners.
+Remember, we have 3 choices in this life.
+We can be average, good or great.
+It is a personal choice only we can make.

 The motivated athlete is dangerous.
-The runner with talent that doesn't work hard had better watch out.
-My debut marathon was in Cleveland in 1999 where I ran 1:13.
+So, the runner with talent that doesn't work had best watch out.
+I ran 1:13 for the half marathon in Cleveland in 1999.

-My best 5000m in college was “only” 15:19.
-My times early on may not have shown my true potential.
-What I did have and relied heavily on is motivation.
+My best 5000m in college was 15:19.
+So, my times early on didn't indicate I would run a 2:19:35 marathon in the future.
+What I did have and relied heavily on was motivation.

-This is the probably the best reason you can run a fast marathon time.
-You're coachable.
-This is why I created the RunDreamAchieve Academy to help runners committed to making the next jump.
+Are you coachable?
+I created the RunDreamAchieve Academy to help runners committed to making the next jump.

 It Is Consistently Done Every Year